allegroai/clearml-docs/docs/guides/main.md

 ---

-To help learn and use ClearML, we provide example scripts that demonstrates how to use ClearML's various features.
+To help learn and use ClearML, we provide example scripts that demonstrate how to use ClearML's various features.

 Examples scripts are in the [examples](https://github.com/allegroai/clearml/tree/master/examples) folder of the GitHub `clearml` repository.
 They are also pre-loaded in the **ClearML Server**: